MuathHassoun/System-Tray-Notifications/README.md

 System Tray Notifications

-A program to display notifications on your computer using the notification icon in the operating system.
+A library to display notifications on your computer using the notification icon in the operating system.
 The program allows you to send interactive notifications easily through the system tray icons.

 Features: